dotnet/docs-maui/docs/deployment/hot-restart.md

 After performing the initial setup, your local connected iOS device will appear in the debug target drop-down menu.
 To deploy and debug your app:

 1. Ensure that your local connected iOS device is unlocked.
-1. In the Visual Studio toolbar, select your local connected iOS device in the debug target drop down, and click the **Run** button to build your app and deploy it to your local iOS device:
+1. In the Visual Studio toolbar, select your local connected iOS device in the debug target drop-down, and click the **Run** button to build your app and deploy it to your local iOS device:

     :::image type="content" source="media/hot-restart/recognized-device-debug-target.png" alt-text="Screenshot of the chosen debug target for hot restart.":::